cleaniquecoders/eligify/docs/02-architecture/request-lifecycle.md

 ## Overview

-When you call `Eligify::criteria('name')->evaluate($subject)`, the request goes through multiple stages.
+When you call `Eligify::criteria('Name')->evaluate($subject)`, the request goes through multiple stages.
 Understanding this flow helps with debugging, optimization, and extending the system.

 ## The Complete Flow